Primordial black hole mass functions as a probe of cosmic origin: Introduction

-In this Letter, we introduce a novel probe of cosmic origin using the mass function of PBHs predicted by different cosmological scenarios and comparing it with the observed SMBHs.
+In this paper, we introduce a novel probe of cosmic origin using the mass function of PBHs predicted by different cosmological scenarios and comparing it with the observed SMBHs.
 Specifically, we consider the inflationary scenario that allows a blue-tilted power spectrum at small scales, dubbed as small-scale enhanced inflation (SSE-inflation), and the cosmology of a matter bounce in which the regular thermal expansion is preceded by a period of matter-dominated contraction.
 This approach may be applied to other cosmic origin models as well.
 For both scenarios, we consider power-law-parameterized primordial power spectra.
-We then adopt the conventional Press-Schechter (PS) formalism \cite{press1974formation} to estimate their PBH mass functions under the assumption of Gaussian probability distributions of density perturbations.
-For simplicity, we ignore the effects on PBH mass function from some dynamical processes including accretion and merger during cosmic evolution.
-We further assume that all local SMBHs arise from PBHs.
-Utilizing $28$ observational data points of SMBHs in the local universe provided in \cite{marconi2004local, vika2009millennium}, we perform Markov Chain Monte Carlo (MCMC) simulations to pin down the parameter spaces of the fraction of PBHs against total dark matter $f_{\rm PBH}$ and the characteristic mass $M_{\star}$ for different cosmological scenarios.
-We then compare the mass functions of massive PBHs produced within different scenarios with the observed SMBHs.
-Consequently, by investigating the feature of supermassive PBHs mass function incorporated with the primordial scalar power spectra, this scheme provides a novel probe to falsify cosmic origin paradigms by observing SMBHs.
+We then adopt the conventional Press-Schechter (PS) formalism \cite{press1974formation, Carr:1975qj} to estimate their PBH mass functions under the assumption of Gaussian probability distributions of density perturbations.
+As a proof-of-concept, we consider the simplest case that all SMBHs are generated from PBHs.
+Utilizing the best-fit SMBH mass function at $z\sim 6$ from Ref.~\cite{Willott:2010yu}, we perform Markov Chain Monte Carlo (MCMC) simulations to pin down the parameter spaces of the fraction of PBHs against total dark matter $f_{\mathrm{PBH}}(6)$ at $z \sim 6$ and the characteristic mass $M_{\star}$ for different cosmological scenarios.
+Our analysis involves a comparison of the mass functions of massive PBHs produced within distinct scenarios with the observed SMBHs.
+Notably, we find that the SSE-inflation model exhibits a superior fit to the observational data in contrast to the matter bounce model.
+Additionally, taking into account Eddington's accretion over a period of $3 \times 10^8$ years from $z\sim 6$ to $z\sim 0$, we estimate $f_{\mathrm{PBH}}(0)$ at $z\sim 0$ for the SSE-inflation model and compare the resulting mass function with observational data at $z\sim0$ \cite{marconi2004local,vika2009millennium,li2011cosmological,2020NatAs...4..282S,sicilia2022black}.
+As a result, investigating the feature of supermassive PBHs mass function incorporated with the primordial density power spectra, provides a novel probe to falsify cosmic origin paradigms by observing SMBHs.